doitlikepruett/Front-end-Developer-Interview-Questions/README.md

 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
+  Minify files
+  Optimize images
+  Enable browswer cacheing
+  Minimize HTTP requests
+  Reduce server response time
+  Compress pages
+  Optimize your CSS, by having only 1 external style sheet Use inline styling for top of page loading
+  Reduce redirects
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+  Change my editor to the autocomplete with spaces
 * Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
+  ElasticSearch
 * Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
+  Hide the content until page is loaded
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
+  CSS is great for simple stuff.
+But JS better for more complex stuff
 * What does CORS stand for and what issue does it address?
+  Cross Origin Resource Sharing: relaxes the same-origin policy by allowing request to outside resources, like a REST Api

 #### HTML Questions:

 * What does a `doctype` do?
+  Tells the browser what version of HTML to use
 * What's the difference between full standards mode, almost standards mode and quirks mode?
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?